 The Skills for Work and Life is dedicated curriculum time designed to develop students’ social and emotional literacy, awareness and understanding of societal issues and the development of their employability for future careers.
 It encompasses the in-class Skills for Work and Life Learning Programme, our Assembly programme, our Enrichment offer, our three Thematic Days, our Tutor curriculum and our careers programme.
 Where necessary, our Inclusion team also support students’ social and personal development by providing access to life coaching and counselling.

 Enrichment: Our rich and varied programme forms a core element of students’ timetables and aims to support personal development, as well the building of cultural capital, through a wide range of educational and social experiences.
-Activities include but are not limited to: The Football Beyond Borders programme, The Resilience Project, Boxing, London Site Seeing and Travel Training, Duke of Edinburgh, weekly visits to Jamie’s Farm, Duke of Edinburgh and Yoga Therapy.
+Activities include but are not limited to: The Football Beyond Borders programme, The Resilience Project, Boxing, London Site Seeing and Travel Training, Duke of Edinburgh, weekly visits to Jamie’s Farm and Yoga Therapy.

 Prince’s Trust Programme: Students will receive lessons in developing social and emotional literacy, work skills and employability and societal and cultural awareness and understanding.

 Tutor time and Assemblies: Students will be exposed to core British values, aspects of the SACRE guidance and access to activities designed to promote personal and social development.

 Thematic Days: Three dedicated curriculum days dedicated to the development of our students’ social, moral, cultural and spiritual development, as well as careers and the world of work.

 Careers: All students will receive career guidance which will support them to make a successful transition into mainstream, further education, work or training.